 HIV Cure (NIAID) – This fact sheet also briefly discusses research into sustained ART-free HIV remission and viral eradication, which are described in greater depth in the two fact sheets immediately below.
 It also links to a 4-minute NIAID video that explains the challenges for curing HIV and efforts to achieve HIV remission and viral eradication.

 Sustained ART-Free HIV Remission (NIAID) – This fact sheet discusses strategies for achieving sustained HIV remission in persons with HIV.
 These include boosting the immune system to achieve remission, starting ART therapy very soon after infection to achieve remission, and developing long-acting ART that can suppress HIV for extended periods and thereby provide a bridge to ART-free remission.

 Viral Eradication (NIAID) – This fact sheet describes research designed to eliminate HIV from the body.
 Viral eradication research includes efforts to reverse HIV latency and destroy the HIV viral reservoir, and to use stem cell transplantation and gene therapy to enhance the immune system’s ability to fight HIV.

-Research Toward a Cure Trials (Treatment Action Group) – This is a frequently updated chart listing clinical trials and observational studies related to the research effort to cure HIV infection.
-It includes the trial names and registry identifier numbers, sponsors, phase, and estimated date that each trial ends of provides interim results.
-By clicking on the registry identifier number for a particular trial, users are directed to a corresponding page with more detailed information for that trial.
+Research Toward a Cure Trials (Treatment Action Group) – This frequently updated chart lists clinical trials and observational studies related to the research effort to cure HIV infection.
+It includes the trial names and registry identifier numbers, sponsors, phase, and estimated date that each trial ends or provides interim results.
+By clicking on the registry identifier number for a particular trial, users are directed to a corresponding page with more detailed information about that trial.